rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-1-setup-of-sets.md

    then one set is a subset of the other.

-Note that requirement 2 will be referred to as "req-2" and as "consistency with regards to the `subset-of` operator".
+Note that requirement 2 will be referred to as "req-2" and as "consistency in regards to the `subset-of` operator".

 * `(s coupled-with t) -> (s related-to t)` is true if `(s != t)`
 * Note that this statement is true by the above requirement.

-Note that the intention of the above requirement is to guarantee that the setup does not contain two sets that overlap each other.
+Note that the intention of the above requirement is to guarantee that a setup does not contain two sets that overlap each other.
 That is, any two non-empty sets are either disjoint ex-or related with each other.